ramstorm/midicloro/README.md

 chmod +x midicloro
 ```

+## Run
 Connect your devices and start the interactive configuration:

 `./midicloro -c`

 Available input and output ports will be listed and you will be prompted to select which ones to use.
-You will then be prompted for the rest of the parameters listed below.
+You will then be prompted for the rest of the parameters listed unser *Settings*.
 When the configuration is completed, MIDIcloro will start.

 Run MIDIcloro with the current settings: